 Use 2 tablespoons of meringue powder and 2 tablespoons water to substitute 1 egg white.
 To use meringue powder as a substitute, follow this simple formula:

-2 teaspoons meringue powder + 2 teaspoons water = 1 large egg white
+2 teaspoons meringue powder + 2 tablespoons water = 1 large egg white

 We suggest not using meringue powder as a baking substitute for eggs in a recipe.
 If you’re making cake batter, brownies, cookies or breads, you’re better off using real eggs.
 Meringue powder is meant as a substitute for eggs that need to be beaten to stiff peaks.
 Because of this, some of the ingredients in meringue powder may actually prevent baked goods from turning out as planned.